syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 {% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img8.png" Caption="Quick Appointment Pop-up Window."%}

-> Important: In case, you need to manipulate with newly created or edited appointments, you can use the events available within the Schedule control.
+> **Important**: In case, you need to manipulate with newly created or edited appointments, you can use the events available within the Schedule control.

 * The event named **appointmentSaved** is triggered while saving a new appointment to the **Schedule** control.
 It provides the new appointment data as an argument that helps you to retrieve the newly entered appointment data through a function.